SeanNaren/deepspeech.pytorch/README.md

 ### Tuning the LibriSpeech LMs

 First ensure you've set up the librispeech datasets from the data/ folder.
 In addition download the latest pre-trained librispeech model from the releases page, as well as the ARPA model you want to tune from [here](http://www.openslr.org/11/).
-For the below we use the 4gram ARPA model.
+For the below we use the 3-gram ARPA model (3e-7 prune).

 First we need to generate the acoustic output to be used to evaluate the model on LibriSpeech val.
 ```